North Australia Railway: Heritage listing

 The Pine Creek railway precinct has been placed in the Northern Territory Heritage Register.
 It is in the care of the National Trust Northern Territory, as is the Katherine railway station.

 Standard-gauge line

 Nearly 20 years after the line between Tarcoola and Alice Springs was opened, a consortium was formed to build a standard gauge line between Alice Springs and Darwin.
 Construction was undertaken with amazing speed and efficiency, lasting 32 months from July 2001 to September 2003.
 The line broadly followed the original narrow-gauge route between Adelaide River and Emungalan but about 70 per cent of the whole route was on a new alignment.
-Modern engineering standards, much higher than those of its 19th century predecessor, resulted in none of the infrastructure on the alignment, such as it was, being retained other than the Ferguson River bridge.
+Modern engineering standards, much higher than those of its 19th century predecessor, resulted in none of the infrastructure on the alignment, such as it was, being retained other than the Fergusson River bridge.
 The first freight train from Adelaide reached Darwin in January 2004 and the first passenger service (The Ghan) from Adelaide to Darwin in February 2004, finally fulfilling the 121-year dream of a north–south transcontinental railway.